 Emma Long Motocross Park (City Park) is a 4.5 mile loop trail located near Austin, TX and is only recommended for very experienced adventurers.
-The trail is primarily used for walking and mountain biking and is accessible year-round.
+The trail is primarily used for mountain biking and is accessible year-round.

 Signs are posted prohibiting pedestrians.